JMaggie/CX4640-Final-Project/README.md

 ### Accuracy

-Becomes more accurate as h decreases
+Euler's method becomees more accurate as step size decreases [2], however, this would come with increasing computational cost.
 [2]

 ### Derivation
-The forward Euler's Method is known derived from the truncated Taylor's Expansion [2]
+The forward Euler's Method is known derived from the truncated Taylor's Expansion [2].